Skip to Main Content

 Bottom line

-For the majority of solopreneurs, SEP IRAs, solo 401(k)s and other retirement options are the best bet for stacking and growing retirement funds.
+For the majority of solopreneurs, SEP IRAs, solo 401(k)s and other retirement options are the best bet for saving and growing retirement funds.
 However, if you’re a high-income small business owner or high-earning self-employed individual and want to establish a pension for yourself, a qualified defined benefit plan might make sense.
 Just keep in mind you’ll have a higher administrative load for setting up and maintaining the plan and more complicated IRS requirements to meet.
 For anyone considering retirement options, consulting a financial advisor is a good first step.